Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

 Besides well-posedness, another fundamental question for dispersive PDEs is the long-time asymptotics.
 Using the complete integrability of the MKdV equation, Deift and Zhou in their seminal work \cite{DZ93} developed the celebrated nonlinear steepest descent method for oscillatory Riemann-Hilbert problems.
 In the same paper, the authors give explicit asymptotic formulae and error terms for Schwartz class initial data.
 Since then, analysis of long-time behavior of integrable systems have been extensively treated by many authors.
 The nonlinear steepest descent method provides a systematic way to reduce the original RHP to a canonical model RHP whose solution is calculated in terms of special functions.
-This reduction is done through a sequence of transformations whose effects do not change the long--time behavior of the recovered solution at leading order.
+This reduction is done through a sequence of transformations whose effects do not change the long-time behavior of the recovered solution at leading order.
 In this way, one obtains the asymptotic behavior of the solution in terms of the spectral data (thus in terms of the initial conditions).

-A natural question to ask is whether it is possible to study the asymptotic behavior of the MKdV without relying on the completely integrable structure.
-A proof of global existence and a (partial) derivation of the asymptotic behavior for small localized solutions, without making use of complete integrability, was later given by Hayashi and Naumkin \cite{HN1,HN2} using the method of factorization of operators.
+A natural question to ask is whether it is possible to study the asymptotic behavior of the MKdV equation without relying on the completely integrable structure.
+A proof of global existence and a (partial) derivation of the asymptotic behavior for small localized solutions was later given by Hayashi and Naumkin in \cite{HN1,HN2} using the method of factorization of operators.
 Recently, Germain-Pusateri-Rousset \cite{GPR} use the idea of the space-time resonance to study the long-time asymptotics of small data and soliton stability problem.
 Also a precise derivation of asymptotics and a proof of asymptotic completeness, was given by Harrop-Griffiths \cite{HGB} using wave packets analysis.
 Overall, although PDE techniques do not rely on the complete integrability, to our best knowledge, certain smallness assumptions on the initial data are required.